Joystream/communications/blog/announcing-constantinople/README.md

 #### Purpose

-Announcing our next testnet, Constantinople
+Sharing plans for our upcoming Constantinople testnet

 #### url